 The unprecedented COVID19 outbreak has pushed the brakes on PACT’s work and plans to self-generate revenue.
-Furthermore, there was a dire need for relief in the areas that PACT was operating.
+Furthermore, there was a dire need for relief in the areas where PACT was operating.

 We raised funds of ₹3.38 lakhs to sustain our operations from April to June 2020, to offer financial support to continue essential services to the two CCIs for 3 months, and offer 3 meals to 50 persons on the streets for at least 1 month.